 Cardinal rule of mold-making #1: When testing unfamiliar materials, go outside!!!!

 Don’t mean to be a noodge (lordee, I love that word), but the practice of casting glass often takes you into the realms of nasty stuff and–even in a “well-ventiliated room” you can run into trouble, especially with mold-making materials.
-Since I’d just as soon live a rich and full life, I do the respirator thing, the eye-protector thing and the gloves thing…and for at least the first attempt, work outdoors where there’s a lot of fresh air and the ability to run fast and far if necessary.
+Since I’d just as soon live a rich, full (and long) life, I do the respirator thing, the eye-protector thing and the gloves thing…and for at least the first attempt, work outdoors where there’s a lot of fresh air and the ability to run fast and far if necessary.
 I also pack plenty of paper towels, trash bags and nitrile gloves for protection.

 It must work, because I’m typing this with all ten fingers.